PescaMA/FMI_LifeGameConway/README.md

 > 6. decrypt - will be 0 if you want to encrypt and 1 if you want to decrypt.
 > 7. message - will have 2 formats:
 > - for encrypting it will be a string of maximum 10 characters.
-> - for decrypting it will be a **hexadecimal** value of the format  0xV1V2V3V4, where Vi are hex values (0-F), and the total amount of Vi's is even.
+> - for decrypting it will be a **hexadecimal** value of the format  0xV1V2V3V4, where Vi are hex values (0-F), and the total amount of Vi's is even and at max 10 such values.

 The output will be the encrypted/decrypted value in the opposing format given in input.